-Labor Agreements - UPRR's collective bargaining agreements remain in effect until new agreements are ratified or until the Railway Labor Act's (RLA) procedures are exhausted.
+Labor Agreements - UPRR's collective bargaining agreements remain in effect until new agreements are ratified or until the Railway Labor Act's procedures are exhausted.
 Those procedures include mediation and the possibility of arbitration, Presidential Emergency Boards and Congressional intervention.
-Through industry and local negotiations, UPRR has concluded agreements with all but one of its rail unions.
-Unions representing nearly 75% of our agreement work force ratified the agreements by significant margins.
-A coalition of two unions (representing about 20% of our agreement work force) agreed to the wage pattern contained in the tentative agreement and pursued final and binding arbitration on the health plan provisions.
-An arbitration award was issued in UPRR's favor in May.
-The sole remaining union (representing about 5% of our agreement work force) has agreed to final and binding arbitration that is scheduled for August 2018.
+UPRR has concluded agreements with all its rail unions.
+Unions representing nearly 75% of our agreement work force ratified the agreements by significant margins, thereby creating a pattern agreement.
+Unions representing the remaining 25% of our agreement work force pursued final and binding arbitration challenging various provisions of the pattern agreements.
+The arbitrators upheld the validity of the pattern agreement in all respects, and as a result, the new agreement terms apply to all our union-represented employees.
+Unions that deviated from the established pattern agreement and sought arbitration were held accountable for the unreasonable delay.
+Arbitrators uniformly required those unions' members to pay the employee contribution to health and welfare benefit premium from the date voluntary agreement should have been reached.